 When you are in a new bed, in a new place, in a bustling city, it can be hard to fall asleep.
 We need to have a little white noise to drown out the nightlife...and snoring.
 This fan has four modes of breeze to lull you to sleep.
 It is lightweight and battery-operated.
 It takes up a very small amount of room in the backpack.
 7"x3"x1".

-As much as I want to wow you with high-tech gear.
-I have to get down to the basics.
-Sometimes unforgiving indigestion can occur when trying a new food for the first time or even drinking the tap water can make you feel unwell and ultimately ruin your day.
+As much as I want to wow you with high-tech gear, I have to get down to the basics.
+Sometimes unforgiving indigestion can occur when trying a new food for the first time, or even drinking the tap water.
 Pepto Bismol is a no-brainer that is easy to forget on the list.

 I do not love a chewable tablet, but it is the most convenient thing when you don't have access to a drink to wash down a pill.
 They are small enough to keep in a pocket when I don't want to carry a bag.